 Brief introductory telephone call - Free of charge

 Individual Sessions (50 - 60 mins) £45 depending on counselling location

 N.B.
 Concessionary rates may be available to students & those on low incomes

 Private counselling is often available at short-notice, and can be brief or long-term therapy.
 Once we have mutually agreed to work together, after the free introductory session, we will normally agree to an initial set of sessions, typically 3 - 6, to start the counselling process.
 You will then decide if you want and are ready for more sessions for longer-term / deeper therapy.

 For clients new to "talking therapies", it's worth saying that counselling is not magic, and is rarely a quick fix.
-It takes time for the counsellor and client to develop the level of trust and rapport to fully understand and explore current concerns or life imbalances.
+It takes time for the counsellor and client to develop the level of trust, empathy and rapport to fully understand and explore current concerns or life imbalances.
 Many clients are amazed by the therapeutic power of their counselling experience, feeling a sense of relief, clarity and greater empowerment in their lives!